gui-dos/Guigna/README.md

     - mark       enum: install, uninstall, upgrade, fetch, ...

-    - options    available variants/options/flags joined by space
+    - options    available variants/options/flags, joined by space

-    - marked_    variants/options/flags marked by the user for committing
+    - marked     variants/options/flags marked by the user for committing Options

-      options
+    - *Cmd       shortcuts to self.system.*Cmd(pkg), passing itself as argument

-    - *_cmd      shortcuts to self.system.*_cmd, passing itself as argument
+    Inactive packages are not indexed and are inserted also directly in the appDelegate's allPackages array.

-    Inactive packages are not indexed and are inserted also in app_delegate's all_packages / allPackages.
+	Ruby versions use underscores instead of camel case.

 ```
 --